 - 11 Top things to do in Kagoshima Japan

-List this blog post?
+Like this post?
 Pin it on your Pinterest board!

-2 Comments
+2 comments

 Glad I chanced upon your article which got me interested in Naoshima, Kurashiki, Onomichi and Miyajima.
 I will be in Tokyo so any recommendation as to how best I should travel to cover all 4 places?
 I can spend between 5-8 days for this.
 Appreciate hearing back from you.